-Grant Amount Range: \$10,000 to \$200,000 General Governing Policies Florida Statutes 125.901.
-CBHC funding or resources shall not be used to replace funding for which other sources are obligated. replace full ding for which Final cost reimbursement request is due 45 days Funding extensions by exception only based on grant period or type.
+Course to Annual Annual Annual ¢10,000 + - ¢200,000 Grant Amount Range: \$10,000 to \$200,000 General Governing Florida Statutes 125.901.
+Policies CBHC funding or resources shall not be used to replace funding for which other sources are obligated.
+Final cost reimbursement request is due 45 days s after end of contract term.
+Funding extensions by exception only based on grant period or type.
 Core Eligibility Not for profit organizations legally operating in the state of Florida.
-Serving working professionals, families residing in or children going to school in Hillsborough County.
-Services align with Children's Board mission and vision.
-Executive Director and/or Board approval required.
-Request for Proposal Release Date October 2021 (FY 2023 grants start October 1, 2022) Current Term and FY 10/1/2024 - 9/30/2025 Grant may be awarded Grant Period Four-Year Period: 10/1/2022 -9/30/2026 after 10/1/2022 but period may still end 9/30/2026 Renewal Process / Annual Review Contracts that achieve a satisfactory annual contract evaluation or monitoring for deliverables may renewed based on available funding grant period and/or type of grant (Match, Emerging Needs or Emergency grants may not be subject to renewal).
-Contracts, as applicable, that demonstrate areas for improvement in their provider evaluation or monitoring may be renewed with a provider improvement plan or modification.
-A contract may be terminated with (7) days prior written notice.
-General Terms & Conditions Standard, Modified (Letter of Agreement), Award Letter or Independent Contract (General Terms and Conditions not applicable) Administrative Services Organization (ASO): As eligible for case management services; ASO Supervisor meetings required; and Staff training is required in case management and data collection.
+Serving working professionals, families residing school in Hillsborough County. ; in or children going to Services align with Children's Board mission and d vision.
+Executive Director and/or Board approval requi ired.
+Request for Proposal Release Date October 2021 (FY 2023 grants start October 1, 2 2022) Current Term and FY 10/1/2024 - 9/30/2025 Grant may be awarded Grant Period Four-Year Period: 10/1/2022 -9/30/2026 after 10/1/2022 but period may still end 9/30/2026 Renewal Process / Annual Review Contracts that achieve a satisfactory annual of monitoring for deliverables may renewed bagrant period and/or type of grant (Match, Engrants may not be subject to renewal).
+Contracts, as applicable, that demonstrate arprovider evaluation or monitoring may be reimprovement plan or modification.
+A contract may be terminated with (7) days ased on available funding nerging Needs or Emergency reas for improvement in their enewed with a provider General Terms & Conditions • Standard, Modified (Letter of Agreement), Av Contract (General Terms and Conditions not Administrative Services Organization (ASO): As eligible for case management services; ASO Supervisor meetings required; and Staff training is required in case management and data collection.
 Indirect Allowed: Up to 10% or 20% maximum of total direct expenditures based on total agency operating budget as indicated in audit, review or annual financial statements.
-Matrix/Work Plan Program and evaluation design includes 3-4 outcomes or deliverables.
-Lead Agent Not Allowed - All awards are direct contract S
+Matrix/Work Plan • Program and evaluation design includes 3-4 outcomes or deliverables.
+Lead Agent • Not Allowed - All awards are direct contract S.